On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: The maximum reachability trip temporalisation problem

-Observe now that if there exists a temporalisation of $(D,\tnet{})$ such that $t$ is $(k,\tau)$-reachable from $s$, then there must exist a color assignment $\chi$ such that $M$ includes a $(i,\chi)$-path from $s$ to $t$ for some $i\in[k]$.
-In order to find such a path, we can use an appropriate set of perfect hash functions from $[|\tnet|]$ to $[k]$.
-Indeed, it is possible to design $2^{O(k)}\log |\tnet|$ hash functions such that any subset of $k$ trips has image $\{1,\ldots,k\}$ for at least one function~\cite{SchmidtS90}.
+Observe now that if there exists a temporalisation of $(D,\tnet{})$ such that $t$ is $(k,\tau)$-reachable from $s$, then there must exist a color assignment $\chi$ such that $M$ includes an $(i,\chi)$-walk from $s$ to $t$ for some $i\in[k]$.
+In order to find such a walk, we can use an appropriate set of perfect hash functions from $[|\tnet|]$ to $[k]$.
+Indeed, it is possible to design $2^{O(k)}\log |\tnet|$ hash functions such that any subset of $k$ trips has image $\{1,\ldots,k\}$ for at least one function~\cite{NaorSS95}.
 This implies that any subset of $i$ trips has $i$ pairwise distinct colors as image for at least one function as such a set can be completed in a set of $k$ trips.
-Each hash function can be coded with $O(k+\log\log |\tnet|)$ bits, and can be generated in $O(k^3\log |\tnet|)$ time~\cite{FredmanKS84}.
-The number of such functions is $O(2^k\log|\tnet|)$ and their computation takes $2^{O(k)}\log^2|\tnet|$ time.
-As they can be accessed in $O(1)$ time, testing the coloring obtained through each function yields a $2^{O(k)}m\log |\tnet|$-time algorithm for solving the $k$-\otomrtt{} problem (we use $\log|\tnet|=O(|\tnet|)$ and $|\tnet|\le m$).
+More precisely, a set of $e^kk^{O(\log k)}\log |\tnet|=2^{O(k)}\log |\tnet|$ such functions can be explicitly computed in $e^kk^{O(\log k)}|\tnet| \log |\tnet|=2^{O(k)}|\tnet| \log |\tnet|$ time~\cite{NaorSS95} (see also Theorem~5.18 in~\cite{CyganFKLMPPS15}).
+Testing the coloring obtained through each function thus yields a $2^{O(k)}m\log |\tnet|$-time algorithm for solving the $k$-\otomrtt{} problem (we use $|\tnet|\le m$).
 The theorem is thus proved.

 \end{proof}